Larry Walker: Personal life

 Walker resides in West Palm Beach, Florida.
-Walker is married and has three daughters, including one from a previous marriage.
+He is married and has three daughters, including one from a previous marriage.

 Walker's talents extend beyond the diamond.
 He enjoys playing and watching soccer.
 In West Palm Beach, he frequently bowls for recreation.
 He bowled a 300 game on April 10, 2014.

-Superstitious about the number three, Walker wore number 33 during his playing career and was married on November 3 at 3:33.
-All of his in-game rituals would involve the number three, including taking three swings, or any multiple thereof, in the batter's box before each at bat.

-Further to the number 3, in 2020 Walker became the 333rd person to be named to the National Baseball Hall of Fame and Museum in Cooperstown, New York.
+Superstitious about the number three, Walker wore number 33 during his playing career and had his marriage to his first wife on November 3, 1990, at 3:33.
+His in-game rituals all involved the number three, including taking three swings, or any multiple thereof, in the batter's box before each at bat.
+His superstition continued after his career, as Walker was the 333rd person to be inducted into the National Baseball Hall of Fame.